Davtashen District: Demographics

-As of the 2011 census, the district had a population of 42,380 (4% of Yerevan city population).
-According to the 2016 official estimate, the population of the district is around 42,500 (ranked 10th among the 12 districts of Yerevan).
+As of the 2022 census, the district had a population of 43,704, which is 4.02% of Yerevan city population and ranked 10th among the Yerevan districts.
 Davtashen is mainly populated by Armenians who belong to the Armenian Apostolic Church.
 The Holy Martyrs Church consecrated in 2003, is currently the only church in the district.

 Culture

-Davtashen is home to the Library №40 opened in 1996, and the school of art named after Avet Terterian opened in 1993.
+Davtashen is home to Library No. 40, opened in 1996, and the school of art named after Avet Terterian, opened in 1993.

 The Armenfilm studios as well as the Armenia TV station of the PanArmenian Media Group are located in Davtashen.

-Davtashen Public Park is home to a memorial dedicated to the Armenian victims of World War II and First Nagorno-Karabakh War.
-A large khachkar was erected in the park in 2001, on the occasion of the 1700th anniversary of Christianity in Armenia.
+Davtashen Public Park is home to a memorial dedicated to the Armenian victims of World War II and the First Nagorno-Karabakh War.
+A large khachkar was erected in the park in 2001, on the occasion of the 1700th anniversary of the conversion Armenia to Christianity.

 Transportation

-Davtashen is connected with the central parts of Yerevan through the Davtashen Bridge, opened in 2000.
-In 2019, Mayor of Yerevan Hayk Marutyan announced that the preliminary stages have begun to extend the Yerevan Metro to Davtashen.
+Davtashen is connected with the central parts of Yerevan by the Davtashen Bridge, opened in 2000.
+In 2019, Mayor of Yerevan Hayk Marutyan announced that preliminary work had begun to extend the Yerevan Metro to Davtashen.

 Economy

-The people of Davtashen are mainly involved in small and mid-size business.
-It is home to around 300 small and medium retail shops, public food and services objects.
+The people of Davtashen are mainly involved in small and mid-sized business.
+It is home to around 300 small and medium-sized retail shops, eateries and other businesses.

 Arax factory for metal structures is a large industrial plant, operating in Davtashen since 1984.

 Education

-As of 2017, Davtashen is home to 5 preschool kindergartens, 7 public education schools, as well as the Academy of Justice of the Justice Ministry of Armenia opened in 2014.
+As of 2017, Davtashen is home to 5 preschool kindergartens, 7 public schools, as well as the Academy of Justice of the Ministry of Justice of Armenia, which opened in 2014.